rivalytics-cloud/journal-pipeline-to-powerbi/README.md

 ## 🧾 About the Data

-The journal data was exported from the Clarity app as a `.json` file.
+The journal data was exported from the Clarity app as a `.txt` file.
 Each entry has the following fields:

 - `Title` – Name of the journal entry
 - `Mood` – The mood I picked (text or numeric)